 Along with this variety of fish, mackerel also has a high omega-3 content.
 However, king mackerel contains a high level of mercury, so pregnant women and young children are advised to avoid this fish.
 (9)

 To get the full benefits of omega-3 fats, the AHA recommends eating two 3.5-ounce servings of fatty fish every week.
 (9)

 Shellfish also provides significant amounts of EPA and DHA.

 Shrimp, crab, and lobster contain the highest amount of omega-3s of all shellfish.
 They are also a great source of zinc.

-Although not technically considered shellfish, oysters, clams, and scallops are also enjoyed as seafood that have a high omega-3 content.
+Although not technically considered shellfish, oysters, clams, and scallops are also enjoyed as seafood that has a high omega-3 content.
 (9)

-Walnuts are the only tree nut that are a good source of ALA.
+Walnuts are the only tree nut that is a good source of ALA.